Police looking for alleged Swanton kidnapping suspect

 They say a witness saw Kevin Daskalides, 31, dragging a victim back into his house on Thursday around 3:15 p.m.

-Daskalides is allegedly avoiding being arrested currently and anyone with information on his location is asked to call the St. Albans police barracks at (802) 524-5993.
+If anyone has information on his whereabouts, you’re asked to call the St. Albans Police Barracks at (802) 524-5993.